-2020 is a year of important smartphone releases, none more so than the OnePlus 8 Pro and the Huawei P40 Pro.
-For OnePlus, the company is making a valiant push into the flagship tier, with a higher price tag to match.
-For Huawei, the P40 Pro represents its second global flagship launch without Google services and the first since its status as one of the world’s largest manufacturers has started to be questioned.
+2020 was a year of important smartphone releases, few more so than the OnePlus 8 Pro and the Huawei P40 Pro.
+For OnePlus, the company made a valiant push into the flagship tier, with a higher price tag to match.
+For Huawei, the P40 Pro represented its second global flagship launch without Google services and the first since its status as one of the world’s largest manufacturers came into question.

-The Huawei P40 Pro and OnePlus 8 Pro are priced around the $999 mark, although Huawei’s offering can set you back up to £200 more in the UK.
+The Huawei P40 Pro and the OnePlus 8 Pro were priced around $999 at launch, although Huawei’s offering can set you back up to £200 more in the UK.
 Despite its price increase, the OnePlus 8 Pro is still a competitive deal.
-Either way, we’re after a full suite of high-end features and a top-notch camera experience to justify the price.
+Either way, you’ll get a full suite of high-end features and a top-notch camera experience to justify the price.

 Which phone offers the best flagship experience?
 Find out in our OnePlus 8 Pro vs Huawei P40 Pro face-off!

 OnePlus 8 Pro vs Huawei P40 Pro: Specs at a glance

 |OnePlus 8 Pro||Huawei P40 Pro|

 120Hz refresh rate

 3D Corning Gorilla Glass